pgrimard/react-toggle-switch/README.md

 export default MyComponent;
 ```

+### Upgrading to version 3.0.0

+Please take note that as of version 3.0.0, a `Switch` no longer maintains an internal state.
+Using this component
+requires that you pass both an `onClick` method and an `on` value to set the current state of the `Switch`.
+More
+details about why this was changed can be found [here](https://github.com/pgrimard/react-toggle-switch/pull/18).

 ### Props

 1. `onClick` - Function handler to be called any time the switch is clicked.
 2. `on` - Sets the switch on or off.
-This can be useful if you want to update the state of the switch without actually
-clicking on it.
-Default is `false`.
 3. `enabled` - If set to `false`, the switch cannot be toggled.
 Default is `true`.
-3. `className` - An optional classname for the root element
+3. `className` - Optional CSS classes for the root element.

 ### Import Styling